-Hemp has been grown for centuries, and it’s only been recently that the versatile plant faced widespread prohibition.
+Hemp has been grown for centuries, and it’s only been recent that the versatile plant faced widespread prohibition.
 Luckily, over recent years, hemp has been making a comeback in the United States and today about 30 countries across Europe, Asia, and North and South America grow hemp.

 How is Hemp Different than Marijuana?